Zamboanga siege: September 16–28

 The Army started to pound MNLF positions in Barangay Sta.
 Barbara with mortars.
 A civilian vehicle was accidentally hit by a mortar round as the battle raged, although no one was hurt.

 Air strikes with 520MG McDonnell Douglas MD 500 Defender attack helicopters and SIAI-Marchetti SF.260 counter-insurgency planes started, firing their guns and rockets against alleged MNLF positions in the city.
 A total of three rocket rounds from a 520MG of the Air Force struck unspecified enemy stronghold between 1 and 1:30 pm.
 33 hostages were released.

 Zamboanga City police chief Jose Chiquito Malayo who tried to negotiate with the rebels to release more hostages was reportedly abducted and held hostage by the rebels.
 Later in the day, he was freed, bringing 23 rebels who had surrendered.

 The Army said that government forces killed 120 rebels and now controlled 80 percent of the areas that had been occupied by the rebels.
 According to the Philippine Department of Social Welfare and Development, due to the fighting, the number of displaced residents has risen to 110,000, As of 18 September 2013, in 35 evacuation centers, such as the Baliwasan Grandstand.
 The military took control of KGK Building, which was the headquarters of the MNLF-controlled areas.
 However, the rebel commander had fled before the Army could capture him.

-President Benigno Aquino III meeting with the Armed Forces of the Philippines and Philippine National Police on September 21, 2013.

 The Zamboanga City international airport reopened.
 The International Committee of the Red Cross has responded to the humanitarian needs of the residents.
 Felipe Rojas, Philippine National Police’s directorate for operations Chief Superintendent, said that the gunmen are being “forced to surrender due to hunger.”
 Governor Mujiv Hataman of the Autonomous Region in Muslim Mindanao said that most of the gunmen, who surrendered, were unknown and were mostly from “Akbar or Albarka towns in Basilan”.

 An MNLF commander and 7 fighters surrendered.

 The United Nations declared the situation a humanitarian crisis.
 In 17 days, the fighting had already displaced 109,000 people in Zamboanga City and 19,000 in Basilan, and destroyed more than 10,000 homes.